A story tale experience: the 15 most charming towns in Granada

-There are many Granada villages that over the centuries have managed to preserve their charm, and this Andalucian province is one of the richest in the Peninsula in landscape diversity and climate.
-Granada hides valuable treasures to discover, example of this is the Sierra Nevada National Park where the highest peaks of Spain are erected, or the Costa Tropical where you can enjoy rich Vegas full of lush fruit trees.
-To visit these lands is to find a variety of contrasts that offer besides monuments, history, culture and vestiges of the existence of man for thousands of years, it also offers gastronomy, parties, crafts and above all the hospitality of its people.
-Discover and visit the most beautiful villages of Granada.
+Granada villages hold a special place in any Spain travel guide.
+Over the centuries, they have successfully preserved their old world charm.
+Indeed, this Andalusian province is one of the richest in the country when it comes to diversity in landscape and climate.
+Granada is home to valuable treasures just waiting to be discovered.
+One example of this is the Sierra Nevada National Park, where the highest summits in all of Spain stand tall, alongside the tropical coast where you can enjoy orchards rich in lush fruit trees.
+To tour the Alpujarra villages is to find a variety of contrasts on offer in addition to monuments, history, culture, and vestiges of man’s existence over thousands of years.
+Its offering also includes gastronomy, festivities, arts and crafts, and above all the hospitality of its people.
+Discover the prettiest Granada villages to visit.

-From the spectacular beaches of Salobreña to the practice of skiing and snow sports in the Sierra Nevada through the wonderful villages of the Alpujarra, all of them are a very good option to enjoy a fantastic holiday in order to get to know one of the Andalucian provinces most beautiful in our country.
+From the spectacular beaches of Salobreña to skiing and snow sports at Sierra Nevada, via the wonderful Alpujarra villages, all are a sound option to enjoy a fantastic holiday which will allow you to get to know one of Spain’s most beautiful Andalusian provinces.

 Enjoy the most beautiful Granada villages

 Pampaneira is one of the three towns that is part of what is called the Barranco de Poqueira.
 This town is famous for its beautiful architectural organization, which has managed to preserve its Alpujarran tradition of whitewashed houses with flat roofs and a hat-top fireplace.
 It is also especially recognized for the great variety and quality of its craftsmanship ranging from ceramics, to fabrics such as jarapas (thick and coloured fabric used to make carpets, blankets, bedspreads or curtains).